dhirajpatra/django-crud-live-docker/README.md

 # Django CRUD Live Application

 This is a Django application that demonstrates basic CRUD operations using Django Rest Framework (DRF).
-The application includes payment processing with mocked and faked test cases and is set up using Docker Compose.
+The application includes user management endpoints and is set up using Docker Compose.

 ## Features

 - Django project setup
 - Django Rest Framework (DRF) integration
-- CRUD operations for Payment model
+- CRUD operations for User model
-- Mocked and faked test cases for credit card processing
 - Docker and Docker Compose for containerized development and deployment

 ## Installation